 The campus and surrounding community have a wide range of services available to help student victims.
 This information is provided as part of prevention education efforts and is detailed below.
-For more information visit https://www.uhs.wisc.edu/prevention/violence-prevention/resources/.
+For more information visit, please click here to visit the UHS website.